 It’s not easy to analyze ourselves as we are confined by lots of biases and fallacies that we seldom find our own mistakes.
 And the irony is that we never know what we are being biased to ourselves.

 It’s only when someone else exposes the mistakes we’ve unknowingly committed to which we must have an open heart, we come to know.
 Unless you know what is wrong, you never know what needs improvement.

 10. Watch yourself

 I feel the easiest thing to do is sit back and comment on someone or something.
 Criticize and suggest modification as to what would make it better isn’t very tough unless you are practically involved in the procedure.
 Take the advantage of this, be your own critic.
 See what you need to improve your communication skills.

 Recall how you’ve performed whenever you feel the need to may it be after a public speech or even a conversation.
 Try to see a depict of yourself as a spectator.
 Step into their shoes and imagine how would you want yourself treated or spoken to.
-You will have a guidance from there.
+Whom will you consider have mastered communication?
+You will have guidance from there.
 You can guide yourself to achieve strong communication skills.

 11. Whom are we talking with?

 It’s very considerate to keep this aspect in your conscious as to whom are you addressing.
 As has it been mentioned before of communication being a two-way business, it’s of utmost importance to consider whom we are interacting with.

 For the very obvious reason that every individual is different, everyone needs and appreciates a different approach.
 It’s not one size fits all.

 Some entertain humor in speech and some don’t, you use it with the wrong person, you ruin it, use it with the right person at the right time, you nail it.
 Some people like details, others don’t.